emmanuelroque/pdefourier/README.md

 elseif (2<x and x<3) then -1 elseif (x>=3 and x<=4) then 0$</code>
 </p>

-Here is its graphical representation, along with its Fourier approximation to order 15:
+Here is its graphical representation, along with its Fourier approximation up to order 15:

 <p align="left">
 <code>(%i8)	seriesf0:fourier_series(f0(x),x,4,15)$</code><br>